myplaceonline/myplaceonline/doc/Development.md

 When updating myplaceonline.js, update the version at the top of the file and update the file in both apps and do rebuilds.

-## Rails

-1. The basic flow of views is app/views/${CATEGORY}/_form.html.erb includes app/views/shared/_model_form.html.erb passing in obj: @obj as a local.
-   Normally the view would just reference the @obj member variable of the controller directly, but we use the obj:@obj model so that one form can include another form (usually a belongs_to relationship).
-2. Use semantic names.
-For example, if you have the date of a weight measurement, use a field named measurement_start instead of just start.
-The reason for this is that, by default, we use form field names matching the model field name, so the autocomplete will be more specific if the field name is more specific.
-3. belongs_to: In the class that has the foreign key.
-   has_one: If the other class has the foreign key.
-4. MyplaceonlineController supports an "insecure" mode where items can be added without needing to re-enter a password (just a remember me cookie is needed).
-5. Order has_many example:
-   has_many :job_salaries, -> { order('started DESC') }, :dependent => :destroy
-6. Is not null example:
-   IdentityDriversLicense.where("identity_id = ? and expires is not null and expires < ?", user.primary_identity, threshold)

 ## Encryption

 Values are encrypted using a symmetric cipher with the user's password.
 When